CBOR: Examples

+Note: While the JSON representation requires 27 characters – the 5 spaces can be omitted – the same data is encoded in only 13 octets of CBOR.

 Major type and count handling in each data item

 Each data item's behaviour is defined by the major type and count.

 The major type is used for selecting the main behaviour or type of each data item.

 The 5-bit short count field encodes counts 0-23 directly.
 Short counts of 24-27 indicate the count value is in a following 8, 16, 32 or 64-bit extended count field.
 Values 28-30 are not assigned and must not be used.

 Types are divided into "atomic" types 0-1 and 6-7, for which the count field encodes the value directly, and non-atomic types 2-5, for which the count field encodes the size of the following payload field.

 A short count of 31 is used with non-atomic types 2-5 to indicate an indefinite length; the payload is the following items until a "break" marker byte of 255 (type=7, short count=31).
 A short count of 31 is not permitted with the other atomic types 0, 1 or 6.

 Type 6 (tag) is unusual in that its count field encodes a value directly, but also has a payload field (which always consists of a single item).

 Extended counts, and all multi-byte values, are encoded in network (big-endian) byte order.